KonstantinMedvedev1996/KonstantinMedvedev1996/README.md

 <strong>Konstantin Medvedev /</strong> <a href=https://www.linkedin.com/in/konstantin-medvedev-937058207/>LinkedIn</a> /  <a href="https://github.com/KonstantinMedvedev1996/">GitHub</a> /
  <a href="https://www.artstation.com/robinzonvs">Artstation</a></pre></p>

+Welcome to My GitHub! 👋
+I'm a Python developer with a diverse background spanning computer graphics, AI, robotics, and financial technology.
+My journey in tech has equipped me with a unique blend of expertise across various domains:

+Computer Graphics (CG):
-I began my career in the Computer Graphics (CG) industry as a plugin developer for Autodesk Maya, where I created custom tools to enhance animation and modeling workflows.
-This provided me with deep expertise in scripting and software extensions for high-performance creative tools.
+I started my career as a plugin developer for Autodesk Maya, creating custom tools to enhance animation and modeling workflows.
+This experience honed my skills in scripting and building software extensions for high-performance creative tools.

+AI and Robotics:
-Subsequently, I expanded into AI applications in robotics, contributing to projects involving robotic control and simulation using Gazebo.
-This work deepened my understanding of AI, machine learning, and their practical implementations in robotics.
+Transitioning into AI applications, I contributed to robotics projects involving control and simulation using Gazebo, deepening my understanding of AI, machine learning, and their real-world applications in civil drone manufacturing.

+Web Application in FinTech and Trading Platforms:
-My most significant strength lies in developing web applications for stock and cryptocurrency trading platforms.
-I specialize in implementing machine learning (ML) and reinforcement learning (RL) models to optimize trading strategies and enhance user experiences.
-These applications include real-time data visualization, predictive analytics, and algorithmic trading solutions tailored to dynamic market conditions.
+My current focus is on developing web applications for stock and cryptocurrency trading platforms.
+I specialize in integrating machine learning (ML) and reinforcement learning (RL) to optimize trading strategies, delivering solutions like:

+Real-time data visualization
+Predictive analytics
+Algorithmic trading tailored to dynamic market conditions I am passionate about building scalable, innovative solutions that bridge cutting-edge technology and user needs.
+Feel free to explore my repositories and connect if you'd like to collaborate!

 <br/>